queeb3/Manifesto/README.md

 - Process = systems that act on input to change data
 - Store = where or how data is stored based on input
-- Input = how you would like to recieve you data
+- Input = how you would like to receive you data
 - Data = what do you actually need to solve the problem you are working on
     - This can be as much and as many as you need or want but dont go any lower in depth for data or you run into making a chain of hierarchies which will start to hurt you in the long run, prefer putting